hasura/ndc-rest-schema/README.md

 ## Patch

 You may want to modify the API document but don't want to edit the original file.
 That's possible with patch files.
-This tool supports following specifications:
+This tool supports the following specifications:

 - `merge`: [RFC7396](https://tools.ietf.org/html/rfc7396) JSON merge patch.
 - `json6902`: [RFC6902](https://datatracker.ietf.org/doc/html/rfc6902) JSON patch.

 Patches can be applied before (`--patch-before`) and after (`--patch-after`) the conversion.
-The value accepts a list of paths, separated by comma.
-Each path can be a file, folder or URL.
+The value accepts a list of paths, separated by commas.
+Each path can be a file, folder, or URL.
-The pre-hook is useful for applying against raw documents such OpenAPI, and the post-hook patches are applied against the output schema.
+The pre-hook is useful for applying against raw documents such as OpenAPI, and the post-hook patches are applied against the output schema.

 > [!NOTE]
-> You must convert slashes in paths to `~1` or the RFC6902 JSON patch will confuses them with [JSON Pointer reference tokens](https://datatracker.ietf.org/doc/html/rfc6901).
+> You must convert slashes in paths to `~1` or the RFC6902 JSON patch will confuse them with [JSON Pointer reference tokens](https://datatracker.ietf.org/doc/html/rfc6901).
 >
 > ```json
 > [